chfrank-cgn/chfrank-cgn.github.io/gcp-nfs-helm2.md

 }
 ```

-and bind an admin role to it:
+and then bind an admin role to it:

 ```
 resource "kubernetes_cluster_role_binding" "tiller_clusterrolebinding" {